TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Angelina Jolie Returns as ‘Maleficent: Mistress of Evil’ in First Trailer.
-Here’s Everything We Know Read More
+    *   The Week in Movie News: Robert Pattinson Might Be the New Batman, Chris Rock is Rebooting ‘Saw’ and more Read More
     *   How the New Child’s Play Is Different Read More
-    *   Today in Movie Culture: ‘John Wick’ Recap, the Probability of the Plot of ‘Avengers: Endgame’ and More Read More
+    *   Today in Movie Culture: Taron Egerton and Elton John ‘Rocketman’ Duet at Cannes, ‘John Wick: Chapter 3’ Director Commentary and More Read More

     Explore Content
     *   Movie Reviews